RADICAL TRANSPARENCY OVERVIEW

 About our ESG reporting

-Our reporting was prepared following the recommendations from the Task Force on Climate-related Financial Disclosures (TCFD), Oil and Gas metrics from the Sustainability Accounting Standards Board (SASB), and the Global Reporting Initiative (GRI) Standards.
-We are aligning our reporting requirements with the Task Force on Nature-related Financial Disclosures (TNFD).
+Our reporting was prepared following the recommendations from the Oil and Gas metrics from the Sustainability Accounting Standards Board (SASB), and the Global Reporting Initiative (GRI) Standards.
 CNX also references the IPIECA Sustainability Reporting Guidance for the Oil and Gas Industry to inform our reporting, and other key external governance, social, and environmental metrics and topics important to our stakeholders and community.
-Additionally, we disclose through the CDP Climate Change and Water Security Questionnaires.
 Transparency is vital to CNX, our Sustainable Business Model, and our stakeholders.
-CNX has consistently increased participation in voluntary disclosures in recent years, and we will continue to share key metrics in this report and other public disclosures.
+CNX has consistently increased participation in voluntary disclosures in recent years, including our Radical Transparency program, and we will continue to share key metrics in this report and other public disclosures.

 Verification and Audit